ivana-chipeja/ivana-chipeja/README.md

 - 👀 I’m interested in Machine Learning/Artificial Intelligence and Web Development (Front-End and Back-End)
 - 🌱 I’m currently learning C++ and Responsive Web Design
 - 💞️ I’m looking to share my projects and cobtribute to Open Source
-- 📫 How to reach me ...
+- 📫 You can reach me on Twitter: @v_chipeja

 <!---
 ivana-chipeja/ivana-chipeja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.